zhw2590582/FlvPlayer/README.md

         // Whether to display the control, if the control exists
         control: true,

+        // Indicates whether to do http fetching with cookies
+        withCredentials: true,

+        // Indicates total file size of media file, in bytes
+        filesize: Infinity,

+        // Indicates whether to enable CORS for http fetching
+        cors: true,

         // Volume from 0 to 1, the default is 0.7
         volume: 0.7,